-Since its inception, Riviera has been a fixture in championship golf, most notably serving as the annual host to the closing event of the PGA Tour’s West Coast Swing.
-It has also hosted its fair share of national championships, including the 1948 U.S. Open, the 1983 and 1995 PGA Championships, the 1998 U.S. Senior Open Championship, and the 2017 U.S. Amateur.
-Beyond the Genesis Open, the club has signaled its aspirations to have bigger championship golf events, possibly the Olympics or the U.S. Open.
+Since its inception, Riviera has been a fixture in tournament golf, serving as the annual venue for the Los Angeles Open (now known as the Genesis Invitational), the closing event of the PGA Tour’s West Coast swing.
+It has also hosted a handful of national championships, including the 1948 U.S. Open, the 1983 and 1995 PGA Championships, the 1998 U.S. Senior Open Championship, and the 2017 U.S. Amateur.
+In 2028, Riviera will host the Summer Olympics.

-Early photos of the course (credit: Simon Haines @hainesy76) indicate a more naturalized and rugged aesthetic than Riviera’s current incarnation, but the design is strong enough to shine with almost any presentation.
+Early photos of Riviera indicate that Thomas and Bell created a naturalized and rugged aesthetic that has been lost today, but the design is strong enough to shine with almost any presentation.

-The overlay created by Scott Griffith (@bottomgroove) shows that Riviera has evolved over the years.
-Work was done by Bill Coore and Ben Crenshaw on the bunkers in the early 90’s and, most recently, Tom Fazio giving the 8th hole and bunkers a facelift.
-This evolution is likely to continue, as the course is one of the most high profile and hotly discussed on Tour.
+This overlay, created by Scott Griffith (@bottomgroove), demonstrates how Riviera has evolved over the years.
+Bill Coore and Ben Crenshaw worked on the bunkers in the early 90s and, most recently, Tom Fazio gave the bunkers and the barranca on 8th hole a facelift.
+These kinds of changes are likely to keep coming, as Riviera is one of the most visible and frequently discussed venues on the PGA Tour.

-First time visitors to Riviera typically find it to be a flooring experience.
-It’s one of the country’s finest designs and shows off why George Thomas belongs in the conversation as one of the greatest golden age architects.
-The golf course tests all aspects of a player’s game and there are no weak holes.
-One of the things viewers of the PGA Tour telecast for years may have noticed is that the cameras give no indication of the depth of the bunkering.
-A mishit shot that finds a greenside bunker is truly penalized, especially on the short side.
+Riviera has to be in the conversation as one of the best-designed golf courses in America.
+It tests all aspects of a player’s game and has no weak holes.
+The course is also incredibly treacherous.
+Television cameras can’t do justice to the depth of the bunkering.
+A mishit shot that finds a green-side bunker results in a genuine penalty, especially on the short side.